coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ----------------------

-An *interpretation scope* is a set of notations for terms with their interpretation.
-Interpretation scopes provide a weak, purely syntactical form of notations overloading: the same notation, for instance the infix symbol ``+`` can be used to denote distinct definitions of the additive operator.
+An *interpretation scope* is a set of notations for terms with their interpretations.
+Interpretation scopes provide a weak, purely syntactical form of notation overloading: the same notation, for instance the infix symbol ``+``, can be used to denote distinct definitions of the additive operator.
 Depending on which interpretation scopes are currently open, the interpretation is different.
 Interpretation scopes can include an interpretation for numerals and